 The first and foremost goal of any toothpaste is to promote oral hygiene.
-Most toothpastes have abrasive aids to remove plaque (bacteria) debris and food from accumulating on your teeth and gums, ultimately helping to reduce gum diseases (gingivitis & periodontitis).
-Additionally, most toothpastes deliver active ingredients, most commonly fluoride to help prevent tooth decay (dental caries).
-The second goal of a toothpaste is that it should not damage your teeth and gums.
-According to the literature, repeated acid exposure (whether dietary or due to dental products), combined with abrasive (abnormal wearing away of tooth structures by causes other than tooth-tooth contacts) and flexural forces (back & forth movement) on teeth, may lead to dentin (layer of tooth structure) exposure and the formation of non-carious cervical lesions(1,2,3).
-These non-carious cervical lesions can be seen as V-shaped notches on the necks of teeth (Figure 1).
+Most toothpastes contain abrasive aids to remove plaque (bacteria) debris and food from accumulating on your teeth and gums, ultimately helping to reduce gum diseases (gingivitis & periodontitis).
+Additionally, most tooth pastes contain fluoride to help prevent tooth decay (dental caries).

 The FDA supported these studies and deemed that no toothpaste should exceed 2.5 times the abrasiveness of the control standard, or an RDA value of 250.
-Since studies at the time showed that 80 to 90 percent of extrinsic stains could be removed with a toothpaste of an RDA between 100 and 200, this seemed reasonable.5 Their upper limit of an RDA value of 250 was based on research that showed that lab-simulated brushing with such a toothpaste would cause 1mm of dentin wear after 100,000 strokes – what they deemed a lifetime of a brushing, and an acceptable loss of tooth structure.6
+Since studies at the time showed that 80 to 90 percent of extrinsic stains could be removed with a toothpaste of an RDA between 100 and 200, this seemed reasonable.5 Their upper limit of an RDA value of 250 was based on research that showed that lab-simulated brushing with such a toothpaste would cause 1mm of dentin (second layer of tooth under enamel)wear after 100,000 strokes – what they deemed a lifetime of a brushing, and an acceptable loss of tooth structure.6

 While the ADA webpage on toothpastes states that the RDA scale “should not be used to rank the safety of dentifrices with RDA values below 250” and that “these values do not correspond to potential clinical effects, like abrasion,” some studies have shown that there is a direct correlation between the RDA value of a toothpaste and the amount of abraded dentin.7,8